zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 All the fittings are collected, shanthawahu, twunahu, etc.

 [APZ 154.3] (#apz154 .3) {#apz154 .3.ref .apz} "A Spirit or Something Not Souls
-or not.”
-“No” is the rejection spirit is no self-view.
+or not."
+"No" is the rejection spirit is no self-view.
 Something that is not soul is no fluctuating view.
 There is no taking oneself.
 Soul Not deviated overheat.
 Is it possible for anyone to take, and let him get rid of him Wei.
 The secrets stopped growing and harms.
 Going Him